BOOKS AND WRITING

 À Votre Santé!

-… Once upon a time the lovely Mrs. Watson and I used to own one of the apartments in an imposing château near Carcassonne in the beautiful south of France, just like the fictional Mr. Tap did (name changed for fear of being sued).
+We used to own one of the apartments in an imposing château near Carcassonne in the beautiful south of France, just like the fictional Mr. Tap did.

-Having several apartment owners of different nationalities sharing the building’s upkeep costs often didn’t bode well for entente cordiale relations between us.
-Owners and money mixed like oil and water, and what with arguments about the satellite dish, vehicle parking, the communal gardening, the roof, the gutters, the painting and decorating, and not to mention one of the owner’s bloody campervan always being parked right outside the communal front door, there were many opportunities for disagreements to flourish.
+Having several apartment owners of different nationalities sharing the building’s upkeep costs often didn’t bode well for entente cordiale relations between us, not to mention Mr Tap’s bloody campervan always being parked right outside the communal front door, there were many opportunities for disagreements to flourish.

-Fast forward a few years: One evening after a few alcoholic beverages had been consumed at our regular ‘Book Club‘ meeting on the BOAT FOR MY POTPLANTS in Wivenhoe, I relayed some of these historic tales of woe to David Roberts, my friend and publisher (I always love saying “my publisher” – it sounds so up my own arse).
+Fast forward a few years: One evening at our regular ‘MUDDY WATER BOOK CLUB meeting on the BOAT FOR MY POTPLANTS in Wivenhoe, I relayed some of these tales to friend and publisher David Roberts, who remarked that they would make a great story.

 FLORIDA KEY